burlachenkok/exploring-python3/python3-note.md

 ## Match Statement

-A match statement takes an expression and compares its value to successive patterns given as one or more case blocks.
+A match statement (which has been included in Python 3.10 language https://docs.python.org/3/whatsnew/3.10.html) takes an expression and compares its value to successive patterns given as one or more case blocks.
 This is similar to a switch statement in C/C++ conceptually.

 ```python
  match status: